0niSec/gomap/README.md

 go install github.com/0niSec/gomap@latest
 ```

-## Standalone Binary

-Standalone binaries can be downloaded from the [releases](https://github.com/0niSec/gomap/releases) page for Windows, Linux and MacOS.
-For other OS-specific methods, please see the corresponding section for your OS.

 ## :whale: Docker

-> [!WARNING]
-> The Dockerfile has been created and added and tested, but I have not yet published it to Docker Hub so these instructions will be valid, but **do not work yet.**

 Docker is used a lot nowadays and I wanted to include it as an option because: